crablab/dissertation/reports/plan/project_plan.md

 - **Week 6**
 A report examining communication technologies between devices looking particularly at ease of use, ease of association (with a base station), security and flexibility (is custom hardware required).
 This will augment the previous weeks' report and provisionally look at the Bluetooth standards and Web Bluetooth API.
 - **Week 12**
-A draft document utilizing findings from the aforementioned reports and proof of concept programs, describing the proposed overall solution, the user stories it solves as well as a full design description of the proposed system including UML.
+A draft document utilizing findings from the aforementioned reports and proof of concept programs describing the proposed overall solution, the user stories it solves as well as a full design description of the proposed system including UML.
 This will explain the design choices for the functional parts of the system, the technology chosen and any specific software or hardware requirements required - with justification.
 It is not expected it will expand in great depth into the User Experience and visual design elements.

 ## Programs
 - **Week 3**